shagabutdinov/sublime-space-snippets/readme.md

 of adaptation.

-There is not much help from this plugin in writing code but when I personally started to used it I liked it and prefer to write code with this plugin rather than without.
+There is not much help from this plugin in writing code but when I personally started to use it, I liked it and prefer to write code with this plugin rather than without.